Interview with William Hubert Allen

 MH: No regrets.
 Good.
 Lucky charms?
 Did you have any lucky charms that you carried about your person?
 Because I know a lot of aircrew used to have a teddy.

-WA: A rabbit’s foot.
+WA: I used to have a rabbit’s foot.

 MH: And a rabbit’s foot.